Clivea Miniata - An Easy Care Flowering Houseplant

 In late Winter when the sun brightens up that NE window, slowly increase watering.
 Do the finger test - push your finger down into the soil.
 If it feels dry, water.

 Fertilizer Feed with a weak, liquid fertilizer when the stalk emerges and again after flowering.
 Include a little splash of liquid fertilizer in the water once a month until Fall.

 Temperature - Cool winter temperatures help the plant to rest.
 Of course, cool does not mean cold.
 Clivea can not tolerate cold temperatures.
 Standard household temps between 55 - 68 degrees Fahrenheit will do.
 You may want to set it in a basement window if you keep your house very warm.
 Remember that it's probably a bit colder near the window than in the rest of the room.

 Clean the Plant - Every so often, dust off the leaves with a slightly damp, soft cloth.
 Inspect for problems, odd spots, or insects at this time.

 After the flower blooms, when the blooms fade, cut off the stalk close to the plant.

 You can see the small shoots growing in the pot.
 Dig up the new shoot to grow a new plant.
+Be careful to keep roots attached.
 Simply place the shoot in loose, moist soil.
 Water the newly planted shoot more often than you would water a mature plant.
 The new Clivea may take a few years to bloom.

 In the picture on the right, you can see a new shoot in the soil.
 Just behind the larger plant, to the left, is a small Clivea taken off the larger one a year or two ago.